Bischoff/wozmania/README.md

 5. Run the emulator with the command `./wozmania`.
 6. If there is no disk to boot from, press Ctrl-C.
    This will emulate a Ctrl-Reset and bring you to BASIC.
+7. To exit the emulator, press F4.

+The following keys are defined:

+   Linux		Apple ][
+   -----		--------
+   Ctrl-C		Ctrl-Reset
+   F4			Power off

 ## How to debug